-There are a few things to keep in mind before you set up your installation.
-You must accommodate and be prepared for:
+There are a few things to keep in mind before you set up your installation:

 - You must be home at the time of installation, which will take about two hours

-- At certain points in this two-hour window, your supply will be cut off, so it’s important to be prepared to go without gas or electricity for a short time
+- At certain points in this two-hour window, your supply will be cut off; you must be prepared to go without gas or electricity for this short time

-- You must ensure access to your meters, including clearing the way to and around your meters
+- You must ensure access to your meters, including clearing the way to and around them

-There is no extra cost to install your smart meter, so you do not need to worry about payment.
+There is no extra cost to install your smart meter, so you do not need to worry about payment on installation day.

-The qualified installer will show you proper ID before entering your home.
+The qualified installer chosen by your supplier will show you proper ID before entering your home.
 This ID will include their name and photograph, and the name of your energy supplier.

 It will take about one hour to install the new gas meter, and one hour to install the new electricity meter.

 Afterward, the installer will do a gas safety check to ensure everything is running properly.
 Then, he or she will walk you through how your new smart meters work, including how to use the in-home display.
 This handy device will allow you to see your energy usage in near-real time.